 What is Constipation in Dogs?

 Canine constipation occurs when a dog does not produce normal stools on a regular schedule, about 1-2 times per day, then you can say it is constipated.
 If you notice that it strains when defecating, then it is another sign that the problem is present.
-Dogs go to defecate after eating because when the stomach is full, it triggers the gastro-colic reflex.
+Dogs tend to defecate after eating because a full stomach triggers the need to eliminate waste.
 If it does not happen, then there is something wrong going on.

 In addition, another common sign is to see that your dog passes mucus when defecating.
 It is one of the most common problems of the digestive system, produces discomfort, pain, and can lead to several health issues.